Shining Force CD

-Shining Force CD (シャイニングフォースCD) is a 1994 strategy role-playing game developed by Sonic!
-Software Planning for the Sega CD, and a remake of the games Shining Force Gaiden and Shining Force Gaiden II that were originally for the Game Gear.
-Although the game went largely unnoticed upon release in 1995, it has gained a cult following and is considered to be one of the best titles released for the Sega CD platform.
+Shining Force CD (シャイニングフォースCD) is a 1994 tactical role-playing game developed by Sonic!
+Software Planning and published by Sega for the Sega CD.
+It is a remake of the games Shining Force Gaiden and Shining Force Gaiden II, originally for the Game Gear.
+Although the game went largely unnoticed upon release in 1995, it has gained a cult following and is considered to be one of the best titles released for the Sega CD.

 Gameplay

 The gameplay mechanics are identical to those of the Shining Force Gaiden games.
 The player progresses through a series of turn-based tactical battles interspersed with short cutscenes.
 Between cutscenes, the player is allowed to save the game, promote characters, resurrect fallen characters, and sometimes buy and sell weapons and healing items.

 Shining Force CD is divided into four "Books" that can be played sequentially or separately.
 The first two Books contain the adapted versions of the Gaiden games.
-The second two Books are new scenarios exclusive to Shining Force CD that continue the story of those games.
+The other two Books are new scenarios exclusive to Shining Force CD that continue the story of those games.

 Only Books 1 and 2 are available from the beginning.
 Book 3 is unlocked by completing Books 1 and 2, while Book 4 can be accessed by completing Books 1-3 and finding a hidden item in Book 2.
 Character stats from Books 1 and 2 can be carried over to Book 3 by saving the game on a backup RAM cart since the Sega CD's internal memory is not enough to keep all the data files.
 Character stats from Book 3 can similarly be transferred to Book 4.